FFizzZZ/Fizz/Notes/Operating Systems: Three Easy Pieces/virtualization_process.md

 Rule 4: Once a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced (i.e., it moves down one queue).
 Rule 5: After some time period S, move all the jobs in the system to the topmost queue.
 ```
 * The high-priority queues are usually given short time slices; they are comprised of interactive jobs.
+The low-priority queues, in contrast,contain long-running jobs that are CPU-bound; hence, longer time slices work well.